SuperOfficeDocs/data-access/docs/getting-started/index.md

 SuperOffice has several partners and 3rd party vendors who have built tightly-coupled integrations with SuperOffice using external APIs.
 The different types of integrations built range from tiny edge-case security plugins to integrations with completely new document management systems.
 There are even complete enterprise resource planning systems that leverage SuperOffice CRM as the heart of its ecosystem.

+**Integration services:**

+* [Database Mirroring Service][26]
+* [ERPSync Connector Service][27]
+* [Quote Connector Service][28]

+These services are either independent applications or augment an existing application.

 Where to get started depends on your target SuperOffice platform and your preferred technology stack.

-The list of available APIs for integrations decreases the closer they are to on-line.
+The list of available APIs for integrations decreases the closer they are to CRM Online.
 That is just the nature of the respective environment and not the limitations of the platforms or APIs.

 **Recommended APIs for each platform:**